 For imports, payment of VAT will move from the border to the VAT returns under the postponed accounting scheme.
 This means import VAT is no longer declared and paid up front at the point of entry of the goods into the UK.
 Instead import VAT is accounted for on UK VAT returns which may give rise to a significant cash flow benefit.

-There may be changes needed to current EU VAT registrations due to the loss of current EU reliefs such as Triangulation, distance selling rules etc.
+There may be changes needed to current EU VAT registrations due to the loss of current EU reliefs such as Triangulation, distance selling rules etc. Businesses importing into Europe will need an EU EORI number.
+One EU number will cover all EU imports.
+Fiscal representatives are likely to be needed in most of the EU countries.

 EU MOSS for Business to Consumer (B2C) supplies of digital services will no longer be available.
 Businesses will need to consider the alternative options.